Skip to main content

 2. Optional: install OpenSSH Client

-If you are connecting to the server from a system other than Windows, skip this step.
+If you are connecting to the server from a non-Windows OS, skip this step.

-To connect via SSH from Windows, you need to install OpenSSH Client.
-For more information on working with OpenSSH, see the Getting started with OpenSSH in Windows guide in the Microsoft documentation.
+To connect via SSH from Windows, you must install the OpenSSH Client.
+For more information on working with OpenSSH, see the Get started with OpenSSH for Windows guide in the Microsoft documentation.

-2. Check whether OpenSSH Client is installed on your Windows OS:
+2. Check if OpenSSH Client is installed on your Windows OS:

 Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH.Client'

-The name and status of the OpenSSH components will appear in the response.
+The response will show the name and status of the OpenSSH components.
 For example:

 Name : OpenSSH.Client~~~~0.0.1.0